 Designed for dive operators and tec divers who require simultaneous analysis of oxygen, carbon monoxide and carbon dioxide in breathing gases, the Nuvair Pro Trio multigas analyzer has visual and audible alarms that sound when alarm set points are exceeded.
 Equipped with an optional relay, the Pro Trio can shut down a compressor or sound external alarms when gases exceed threshold alarm settings.
+Available in three power options.
+Choose from 110/210V wall plug-in, 12V DIN rail powered, or rechargeable lithium battery with charger.

 The Nuvair Pro Trio multigas analyzer measures oxygen (O2), carbon dioxide (CO2), and carbon monoxide (CO) levels in supplied gases.
 All analyzers are mounted in a water resistant, impact resistant case with a clear cover that allows for viewing of all gas displays, visual alarms, and easy access to analyzer controls.
 This unit is compatible with outdoor and marine environments.